 • If receiving care with our counseling staff, please inquire about options for a virtual appointment while you are ill.

-• Follow-up with the athletic trainers regarding anything they may need for a safe return to your sport.
+• Follow up with the athletic trainers regarding anything they may need for a safe return to your sport.

 To determine the end of isolation when you have tested positive with a home test, please refer to the CDC’s Isolation and Exposure Calculator.
 The minimal isolation period is 5 days, and most individuals with mild illness will fall into this category.
-To end isolation, you must be feeling better (no symptoms or very mild symptoms) and no fever for at least 24 hours without the use of a fever-reducing medication such as Aspirin, Tylenol, Motrin, and Aleve.
-No re-testing is required if you meet this criterion especially if you are in a low-risk group and are generally healthy.
+To end isolation, you must be feeling better (no symptoms or very mild symptoms) and have no fever for at least 24 hours without using a fever-reducing medication such as Aspirin, Tylenol, Motrin, and Aleve.
+No re-testing is required if you meet this criterion, especially if you are in a low-risk group and are generally healthy.
 Wear a high-quality, well-fitting mask on days 6-10 when around others. *In general, we follow these same guidelines for Influenza.
 Students are highly encouraged to depart campus and isolate themselves at home if they are safely able to travel.
 See the “Residence Life” section below for more information.

 Deborah Bello, RN, Director of Health Services 240-895-4289

 If you cannot leave campus, then you should plan to stay in your room as much as possible.
-Do not use the common areas in your suite/house/apartment or residence hall, around campus or attend in-person classes.
-You can go outside for fresh air when you need to, but you are advised to stay at least six feet away from those around you and wear a mask on your way out of the building.
+Do not use the common areas in your suite/house/apartment or residence hall, around campus, or attend in-person classes.
+You can go outside for fresh air when needed, but you are advised to stay at least six feet away from those around you and wear a mask on your way out of the building.
 You can continue to use the bathroom in your assigned area, but you should wipe down the surfaces you touch if others have access to this space.
 Wear a mask and gloves whenever possible outside of your bedroom.
 If your roommate is present in your bedroom, you should wear a mask unless you are sleeping and not moving around.
-If you live in a townhouse, apartment, or suite, you should speak with your roommates to coordinate the bathroom use; if you live in a residence hall, you should try to use the common bathrooms at non-peak hours.
+If you live in a townhouse, apartment, or suite, you should speak with your roommates to coordinate bathroom use; if you live in a residence hall, you should try to use the common bathrooms at non-peak hours.

 You cannot have guests in your unit or be in other residential spaces prior to the end of your isolation period, and you should advise your suitemates/housemates/roommates (if applicable) to keep guests out of your assigned residence during this time.
-You will need to stay in isolation unless there is an emergency, you need food, want to go outside, or are going off-campus for your isolation period.
+You will need to stay in isolation unless there is an emergency, you need food, you want to go outside, or you are going off-campus for your isolation period.
 If you leave campus for your isolation period (unless you are logistically unable to do so), you cannot return until your isolation period is complete.
-Roommates choosing to stay within the same space as an isolated student should socially distance, remain masked, or can choose to stay with a friend or alternate location.
+Roommates choosing to stay within the same space as an isolated student should socially distance, remain masked, or choose to stay with a friend or alternate location.

-While isolating in your own space, you are permitted to visit the Great Room or Solomon’s Kitchen during nonpeak hours (lunch 12noon – 1pm; dinner 5p-6pm) to utilize “grab and go” options only.
+While isolating in your own space, you are permitted to visit the Great Room or Solomon’s Kitchen during nonpeak hours (lunch 12noon – 1 pm; dinner 5p-6 pm) to utilize “grab and go” options only.
 While in the servery, you are required to wear two masks (or 1 KN95 mask) and wear gloves.
 Extra PPE (gloves and masks) are in the laundry rooms of the traditional halls or the community kitchen spaces of Waring Commons and Lewis Quad.

 You are encouraged to share this information as needed with your family members.
 Due to confidentiality regulations, we are not able to share this information with anyone besides the Health Services staff.
 Be advised that you are to remain in the isolation space (or off-campus location) until your isolation period ends.
-In certain circumstance, a student could be moved into a private isolation space on campus.
+In certain circumstances, a student could be moved into a private isolation space on campus.
 If you feel you have an extenuating circumstance to warrant this, please let us know as soon as possible.

 Danielle Brush, Office of Residence Life 240 895-4207